Some information that is helpful to understand the context

 Tej explains how people in the early seventies longed for connection and community, something YB had in offer ...

-YB was a charismatic and authoritarian leader who built a mythology around himself by telling different life stories at different times and to different people.
+Yogi Bhajan was a charismatic and authoritarian leader.
+He built a mythology around himself, telling different life stories at different times to different people.

 It is a challenging task to piece together his true history.

 He never wanted to be left alone.
-At least one of his secretaries had to stay with him day and night.
-The highest good for his followers was to get their spiritual leader's attention and to serve his physical, emotional, sexual, financial, and material needs.
+Day and night, one of his secretaries had to stay at his side.
+The highest good for his devotees was to get his attention and to serve his physical, emotional, sexual, financial, and material needs.

 'A yogi's requiem' Link